 Apart from child custody, child support is often the most contentious aspect of a divorce or parentage action.
-What parties sometimes do not understand is that the child, not the parent, holds the rights to this support.
+What parties sometimes don't understand is that the child, not the parent, holds the rights to this support.
 Parents cannot agree to pay an amount less than they owe without the court's permission.
-Keith Banks is a trusted child support attorney in Davis, CA, who can help you obtain an initial support order, enforce a support order, or modify a current support order.
-To discuss your case in more detail, contact Mr. Banks today.

 How Long Will You Pay Child Support?